striblab/mn-elections-api/README.md

 Common options:

 - `--election`: Most, but not all commands, require the election to be defined with this option, which should be the election ID, which is the date of the election, like `20131105`.
 - `--debug`: This does not currently work.
 This should turn on debugging.
+Use the environment variable `DEBUG=*` instead.
 - `--config`: Path to where the `elections.json` is.
 By default it is the one provided in this package, which should be good enough for most cases.
 To make your own config, see the `spec/ELECTION.md` specification.
 - `--use-cache`: Use cache files for meta and supplement data.
 - `--test`: Add random test data for contests that don't have any votes.